rocketboosters/reviser/README.md

 ## prune

-Removes old function and/or layer versions for the selected targets.
+Remove old function and/or layer versions for the selected targets.

 ```
 usage: prune [--start START] [--end END] [--dry-run] [-y]